Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Appendix A: Estimates for higher derivatives of a composition of functions

 {\bf Acknowledgements.} The authors express their gratitude to the Mittag-Leffler Institute, the Institut Henri Poincare, and the Fields Institute, where parts of this work have been done.

-Ch.F.\ was partly supported AFOSR, grant DMS-1265524, and NSF, grant FA9550-12-1-0425.
-S.I.\ was partly supported RFBR, grant 14-01-00062, Y.K.\ was partly supported by EPSRC and the AXA professorship, and M.L.\ was supported by Academy of Finland, grants 273979 and 284715.
+Ch.F.\ was partly supported {by} AFOSR, grant DMS-1265524, and NSF, grant FA9550-12-1-0425.
+S.I.\ was partly supported {by} RFBR, {grants 14-01-00062 and 17-01-00128-A}, Y.K.\ was partly supported by EPSRC and the AXA professorship, M.L.\ was supported by Academy of Finland, grants 273979, 284715, 312110 and H.N. was partly supported by NSF grant DMS-1620102 and a Ramanujan Fellowship.